 After two meetings with the planning officer a submission was made and Acorus successfully obtained a CLEUD.
-This means that the business can continue to provide excellent service to its clients and a secure future for the proprietor and his young family.
+The business can new continue to provide excellent service to its clients and a secure future for the proprietor and his young family.